 Make little buzzing critters from a toothbrush head and a vibrating motor.
 Can you make adaptations to your little critter to suit a particular environment, perhaps it needs wings to fly, big ears like the Jerboa Mouse or a trunk…..perhaps all three!

 Make larger vibrating robots using an unbalanced motor and scraps, a great fun activity that’ll need a couple of hours of building and play.
 Children keep their robots.
+There is an additional charge of £1 per robot (cost price) for this workshop.

 Using copper tape and LEDs, children will make a complete circuit which will light up their own picture, see them in action here.